Quick And Easy: Smoked Pork Steaks

 Pork steak is simply cut up pork shoulder, pork butt or even Boston butt.
 It is extremely yummy when cooked at the right temperature using the right ingredients to yield to a tenderised, mottled, and juicy meat.

 Different people have put across different methods of cooking smoked pork steaks but most will turn you down.
 If you want your guests to keep knocking at your doorstep asking for the secret ingredient, then you are not too late.
+If you want to try something other than smoked pork chops or your usual pork recipes, try this recipe out instead.
 All that you have to do while preparing smoked pork steaks is all here.

 You don't need a whole pork

 First and foremost, it is important to note that you do not need a whole pork shoulder to make enough pork steaks.
 All you need is a sizeable piece of pork butt then slice it into as many sized steaks as possible.

 Thus, it is very cheap and affordable to acquire just a kilogram of two of pork butt.